 Time limits: All drivers must renew their licenses every four years, unless the license specifies a shorter period.

 Vision test: May be required at renewal.

-Written test: May be required in the discretion of DMV personnel.
+Written test: May be required at the discretion of DMV personnel.

-Road test: May be required in the discretion of DMV personnel.
+Road test: May be required at the discretion of DMV personnel.

-The DMV can place restrictions or conditions on a person’s driver license.
+The DMV can place restrictions or conditions on a person’s driver's license.
 The most common restriction for older drivers is to require glasses or corrective contact lenses.

 In Vermont, other common requirements the DMV may impose on older drivers include driving only vehicles with specified equipment such as special brakes, hand controls, or other adaptive devices.